ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 permalink: /faq/
 ---
 <div class="box">
-  </p>Set-OutlookSignatures is designed to be highly flexible and extensively configurable.
+  <p>Set-OutlookSignatures is designed to be highly flexible and extensively configurable.
 Its transparent documentation reflects this versatility: Many configuration goals can be achieved in multiple ways.</p>
   <p>This FAQ highlights common topics and clarifies typical points of confusion.
 If your question isn’t covered or you need tailored advice, additional resources are available:</p>
   <p>
     <div class="buttons">